10 App Store Screenshots Best Practices That Boost Conversion Rates

-First 1-2 screenshot are “split” while demonstrating the main message (Shazam):
+For the Shazam app, you’ll see that the first 1-2 screenshot are “split” while demonstrating the main message (Shazam):

-Foodora’s first screenshot is different from the rest, but is connected by the background’s design.
+Foodora’s first screenshot is different from the rest, but is connected by the background’s design:

 While having “split” screenshots was very popular in these past years, they’re becoming less popular because they require more advanced design skills.

 If you can, invest into custom images which represent your app or game.
 If you don’t have the resources for professional images, using shots of the app’s UI is sufficient.

 Do not use stock images.
 Using stock images can make the app look unprofessional and unappealing.